agustinlozano/watch-db/README.md

 - POWER RESERVE isn't supported yet.
 - The Crown relation named ```may_have_a_crown``` is still unfilled for every watch in the DB.
 - Instructions to solve using SQL (10).
+- Build a REST API in [ExpressJS](https://expressjs.com/ "ExpressJS") that can support CRUD functions.
+- Build a frontend that can render all the information.

 ## Docs
 These are the main tables in the DB: ```Case```, ```Basic_info```, ```Movement```, ```Dial```, ```Caseback```, and ```Band```.